Kristina01111000/lavendersite/README.md

 - Make logo in header a circle -> wait until logo is finalized
 - See what best app for posting on multiple sites is (instagram, facebook, the website)
 - she sent spreadsheet on plants
+- get pictures and confirm that they are the right plants

 for next call: